 Introduction: Fiber Optic Jellyfish Skirt

-Because the effect of fiber optics is so fascinating I was thinking about making an outfit for Burning Man with fiber optics and RGB LEDs.
+Because the effect of fiber optics is so fascinating I was thinking about making an outfit with fiber optics and RGB LEDs.
 It took me some time until I came up with a design and figured out how to attach the fibers onto the LED strip.
 In the end I made this Jelly Fish Skirt: strands of fiber optics are glued into vinyl tubes which are taped onto a LED strip and belt.
 In the back is a little bag for the battery and microcontroller that supplies the LED with power and data.
 Because the LEDs on the strip are addressable the belt can light up in different pre programmed colors and patterns.

 This project is a great way to get started with RGB LEDs and learn about programming with the Arduino IDE.
 And no worries you neither need excellent soldering nor programming skills to make this skirt.